yalabot/angular-foundation/README.md

 ### Native, lightweight directives

-We are aiming at providing a set of AngularJS directives based on Bootstrap's markup and CSS.
-The goal is to provide **native AngularJS directives** without any dependency on jQuery or Bootstrap's JavaScript.
+We are aiming at providing a set of AngularJS directives based on Foundation's markup and CSS.
+The goal is to provide **native AngularJS directives** without any dependency on jQuery or Foundation's JavaScript.
 It is often better to rewrite an existing JavaScript code and create a new, pure AngularJS directive.
 Most of the time the resulting directive is smaller as compared to the orginal JavaScript code size and better integrated into the AngularJS ecosystem.

 ### Customizability

 All the directives in this repository should have their markup externalized as templates (loaded via `templateUrl`).
 In practice it means that you can **customize directive's markup at will**.
-One could even imagine providing a non-Boostrap version of the templates!
+One could even imagine providing a non-Foundation version of the templates!

 ### Take what you need and not more

 Each directive has its own AngularJS module without any dependencies on other modules or third-pary JavaScript code.
 In practice it means that you can **just grab the code for the directives you need** and you are not obliged to drag the whole repository.

 ### Quality and stability

+**Note:** Full test coverage is pending

 Directives should work.
 All the time and in all browsers.
 This is why all the directives have a comprehensive suite of unit tests.
 All the automated tests are executed on each checkin in several browsers: Chrome, ChromeCanary, Firefox, Opera, Safari, IE9.
 In fact we are fortunate enough to **benefit from the same testing infrastructure as AngularJS**!